yreaction/JBDatePicker/README.md

 ///Sets the first day of the week.
 Defaults to the local preference. var firstWeekDay: JBWeekDay { return .wednesday }

-/**
-Customizes the weekday symbols.
-Defaults to 'shortStandaloneWeekdaySymbols', but any Calendar API value can be used.
-It is also possible to return a custom string array.
-- parameter calendar: calendar instance used by the calendar view */ func weekdaySymbols(for calendar: Calendar) -> [String]

 ///Determines if a month should also show the dates of the previous and next month.
 Defaults to true. var shouldShowMonthOutDates: Bool { return false }